OAED Vocational College shooting

-The OAED Vocational College shooting was a school shooting that occurred on April 10, 2009, at the Manpower Employment Organisation of Greece (OAED)‛s vocational training school OAED (Greek: Σχολή Μαθητείας) in Agios Ioannis Rentis suburb, Athens, Greece, during which a gunman shot one student and two civilians before fatally shooting himself in a nearby park.
-The gunman was a 19-year-old year student, a greek immigrant from Abkhazia, a region of the country Georgia, Dimitris Patmanidis (Greek: Δημήτρης Πατμανίδης) who was studying car electrics at the school.
+The OAED Vocational College shooting was a school shooting that took place on April 10, 2009, at the Manpower Employment Organisation of Greece (OAED)‛s vocational training school OAED (Greek: Σχολή Μαθητείας) in Agios Ioannis Renti suburb, Athens, Greece, during which a gunman shot one student and two civilians before fatally shooting himself in a nearby park.
+The gunman was a 19-year-old year student, an ethnic Greek from Abkhazia, Georgia, Dimitris Patmanidis (Greek: Δημήτρης Πατμανίδης) who was studying car electronics at the school.
 It is the only incident of school shooting to occur in Greece so far.

 Shooting

 At 8:30 a.m.
 UTC+3, about fifteen minutes after the beginning of the lessons, Dimitris Patmanidis arrived at the building housing the OAED vocational school armed with two loaded handguns, which were modified replicas of sound pistols which have been converted into firearms, and a hunting knife.
 Inside the building Patmanidis approached 18-year-old student Dimitris Kokkinis, who had arrived late to school, and shot him three times.

 Patmanidis then turned to leave the school and was confronted by two workers from a nearby technical company who were alerted by the gunfire.
 They asked him what has happened and he shot both of them, from a 150m distance.
 The gunman then ran to a nearby park where he attempted suicide by shooting himself in the head.
 He was carried in a critical condition to the Nikaia General Hospital where he later died.

 The 18-year-old student Dimitris Kokkinis, who was shot three times in the chest, leg, and hand, was carried in a serious condition to the Nikaia General Hospital, where he was prolongly operated.
 The two others were slightly injured, the one in the hand and the other in the leg.
 During the assault, the gunman shot 15 bullets of the 83 he had in the pistols, his pockets and his bag, before the assault.